abigalekim/old_website/_pages/courses.md

 Extracurriculars: HCI research (with Dr. Afsaneh Doryab), TA for 15-122 (Principles of Imperative Computation)

 #### Reflection
 The workload ended up being too much for someone who was still adjusting to college.
 Partially because I was so hung up on other work, I really struggled in 15-251 and 15-150.
 I got very little sleep, didn’t eat properly, and didn’t stay in touch with friends that I had made in the previous semester.
+I found that all of my classes this semester were taught well, although I do not think I retained the full amount of material from both 15-251 and 15-150 due to being overwhelmed about workload.

 That being said, I really enjoyed TAing 15-122.
 It was the highlight of my semester and I loved going to office hours, lab, and recitation and trying to be the best TA I could be.
 Also, the research I worked on ended up turning into a soon to be published paper (coming April 2021)!
 This could not have been done without my research mentor, who was very understanding of the chaos I had put myself into.